DuckbillGroup/onboarding/cloudformation/README.md

 Please make sure to communicate your chosen `CustomerNameSlug` to us after you've successfully created the stack.

+## Deleting Resources

+After we've completed our engagement, you can delete our IAM role and policy resources from your AWS account by [deleting the CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html).

 ## Developer Information

 We lint our CloudFormation templates with `cfn-lint`, which runs in CI on every PR.
 If you have `cfn-lint` installed locally, you can run the linter: